OkithM/RARpassword/README.md

 ## Installation

-Download zip file on release and run .exe file
+Download the ZIP archive in the release, extract the contained files, and run the RARPassword.exe file.